 Explain how the proposal meets this requirement for rezoning.

-Dur vorld- class engineers have 455ured US our storm la lice rate

-be managed on

-approve inte

-Sewer will con

-North west of

-fall to service a

-supplied to the

-The following additional information must be submitted with a Request for Rezoning to Suburban Residential (F-S):

-- 1. Current zoning of the subject property: Agric o Huna ( - 2.
-The land area (measured in square feet and/or acres) proposed for rezoning: 19.84 Acres - 3.
-A map (Please attach.) that includes the following: - Drawn to scale; - Date of submittal; - North arrow; - Boundaries of the property proposed for rezoning. - Label the areas of the proposed development to be rezoned as Suburban Residential Low Density (FS-RL), and as Suburban Residential Medium Density (FS-RM).
+Dur world- class engineers have assured us our storm water will all be managed on site and discharge at a rate the City will approve into a bechive near University Avenue.
+Dur Sanitary Sower will connect onto City of Ames property to the North west of Village Park development and will have the required fall to service all of the intended buildings.
+Water will be supplied to this site by the City of Ames.
+The following additional information must be submitted with a Request for Rezoning to Suburbar Residential (F-S): 1.
+Current zoning of the subject property: Agricultura ( 2.
+The land area (measured in square feet and/or acres) proposed for rezoning: 19.84 Acres 3.
+A map (Please attach.) that includes the following: ☑ Drawn to scale; ☑ Date of submittal; ☑ North arrow; ☑ Boundaries of the property proposed for rezoning. ☑ Label the areas of the proposed development to be rezoned as Suburban Residential Low Density (FS-RL), and as Suburban Residential Medium Density (FS-RM).